 As a result a unique collaboration between Virginia Tech and Wake Forest, graduate students can pursue the following degrees: an M.S. or a Ph.D. in Biomedical Engineering, and 2 combination degrees offered through the two medical schools involved; a combination M.D./Ph.D. through Wake Forest Medical School, and a D.V.M./Ph.D. degree through the Veterinary School on the VA Tech campus.
 Students graduating from SBES earn a diploma carrying the names of two major universities - Virginia Tech and Wake Forest.
 There is also an Option in BME offered on the VT campus for engineering students in other disciplines.

-Students may currently specialize in one of seven major areas of concentration:
+Students may currently specialize in one of eight major areas of concentration:

 One campus is chosen as "home base" but students have the opportunity to experience both environments and the faculty of each through courses taught by video broadcast, and by inter-campus visits.
 Many research projects are collaborative efforts between faculty and students across the two locations.
 All PhD students experience a required Clinical Rotation course much of which is given at Wake Forest's Baptist Hospital, traditionally ranked as one of America's top 50 hospitals.